 Special Educational Needs & Disability

-Wath Comprehensive School is a mainstream secondary school.
+Wath Academy is a mainstream secondary school.
 The proportion of students known to be eligible for free school meals is around the national average.
 The proportion of students from minority-ethnic groups is below the national average.

 Ethos for Working with Students with SEND